 The title Miss Taken is evidence that Male Gaze is still slinging puns with reckless abandon.
 It’s also proof that Jones now feels confident enough about the quality of both his singing and lyrics to ditch a lot of the heavily reverbed vocals found on Gale Maze.
 Jones has admitted that King Leer was a breakup album, so it shouldn’t be a surprise to learn that these new tunes detail the whirlwind of emotions that accompany new relationships.

-The album, despite its jagged melodies, is incredibly romantic; unrequited love is likened to both jumping out of a plane (“Wha Do Wha Do”) and the plane itself crashing (“Miss Taken”).
-A couplet like “It’s exciting, sharing our limbs” from “Half a Person” recalls Plato’s Symposium, while “it’s no big deal / I’m just in love with you” (from “Tell Me How It Is”) is the kind of clever yet candid confession many songwriters struggle to master.
+The album, despite its jagged melodies, is incredibly romantic; unrequited love is likened to both jumping out of a plane (“Tell Me How It Is”) and the plane itself crashing (“Miss Taken”).
+A couplet like “It’s exciting, sharing our limbs” from “All Yours” recalls Plato’s Symposium, while “it’s no big deal / I’m just in love with you” (from “Tell Me How It Is”) is the kind of clever yet candid confession many songwriters struggle to master.
 What’s intriguing is how many of these sentiments could easily be sung from either a male or female point of view.
-They’d also fit quite comfortably into the confines of a pop song, despite being created by a post-punk quartet (the band recently added a fourth member, Adam Cimino, on guitar).
+They’d also fit quite comfortably into the confines of a pop song.

 For a band who calls themselves Male Gaze, it’s refreshing to hear lyrics that are the furthest thing from macho.
 “And sometimes I’d make you lunch.”
 Jones sings in “If U Were My Girl,” a line that amusingly rotates the sexist cliché of ordering women to make sandwiches.
 “I ain’t one for clipping wings / You could be just who you wanna be,” he continues, before switching to the simple but rueful chorus of “But you ain’t, so I won’t.”